 - Place chocolate chips in a microwave safe bowl.
 Add the vegan sweetened condensed milk.
 Stir to make sure the chocolate chips are coated.
 Heat for one minute in the microwave.
 Remove from the microwave and place a lid over the bowl for one minute, to allow the chocolate to melt.
 Stir until creamy.

-- Add the chopped nuts and stir to combine.
+- Add the chopped nuts and vanilla and stir to combine.

 - Pour the fudge batter into the prepared baking dish.
 Cover and chill for 1 – 2 hours until the chocolate is set.